hpi-epic/ESPBench/README.md

 The DSPS runs the queries.
 It gets the data from Apache Kafka as input as well as from the enterprise database management system (DBMS) when required by the query.
 After the configured time of the benchmark run is over, the validator and result calculator, which are also part of this repository, can check the query result correctness and compute the benchmark results, i.e., the latencies.

-## 2. HesseBench Process <a name="2-hessebench-process"/>
+## 2. ESPBench Process <a name="2-espbench-process"/>

-A brief process overview of HesseBench is visualized in the activity diagram below:
+A brief process overview of ESPBench is visualized in the activity diagram below:
 <p align="center">
 <img src="https://owncloud.hpi.de/index.php/apps/files_sharing/ajax/publicpreview.php?x=2378&y=848&a=true&file=Screenshot%25202020-02-19%2520at%252014.13.11.png&t=gBJplJAIye1dvy0&scalingup=0" width="900">
 </p>